renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 To make a **check**, roll a D% and compare the result to the *target number* (TN): you succeed if your result was less than or equal to the target, and you fail otherwise.
 By "D%", we mean a randomly-generated number between 0 and 99 inclusive, as you would get with a *hundred-sided die* whose faces are numbered from 0 to 99.
-Such dice exist, but you can use anything that generates a number from 0 to 99 in an unbiased way—like two ten-sided dice, one for the one's-place and one for the ten's-place, or a computer.
+Such dice exist, but you can use anything that generates a number from 0 to 99 in an unbiased way — like two ten-sided dice, one for the one's-place and one for the ten's-place, or a computer.

 <aside class="clarification">